 WHAT YOU SHOULD KNOW:

-Dehydration is a condition that happens when your body does not have enough fluid.
-You may become dehydrated if you do not drink enough water, lose too much fluid, or both.
+Dehydration is a condition that develops when your body does not have enough fluid.
+You may become dehydrated if you do not drink enough water or lose too much fluid.
 Fluid loss may also cause loss of electrolytes (minerals), such as sodium.